Get E-Book

 -> OS UDP socket

-UDP receive work is message-oriented at the kernel socket boundary.
-The kernel stores received datagrams in socket receive queue state.
+The kernel stores received UDP datagrams in the socket receive queue.
 Each queued datagram has payload bytes plus peer address metadata.
-When Node reads one, the OS copies that payload into a buffer supplied by the native path.
-Node wraps or copies that memory into a JavaScript Buffer according to its internal receive path, then emits message with msg and rinfo.
+When Node reads one, the OS copies that payload into memory supplied by the native path.
+Node then gives JavaScript a Buffer and the rinfo metadata.

-There is a useful consequence here.
-Backpressure from streams does not apply to dgram.Socket receive events.
+There is an important operational result.
+Stream backpressure does not apply to dgram.Socket receive events.
 A dgram.Socket is an EventEmitter, not a Readable stream.
-If JavaScript spends too long in CPU work, the event loop stops draining receive callbacks.
+If JavaScript spends too long doing CPU work, the event loop stops draining receive callbacks.
 The kernel receive queue can fill.
-Once that queue is full, later UDP datagrams are dropped.
-The sender receives no normal UDP signal for that drop.
+Once it is full, later UDP datagrams are dropped.
+The sender does not receive a normal UDP signal for that drop.

-Receive buffers exist below Node and can be queried or set through getRecvBufferSize() and setRecvBufferSize(), subject to OS limits.
-Chapter 9.6 owns buffer tuning, but the operational fact belongs here: a larger receive buffer can absorb a burst, and it cannot turn UDP into a reliable transport.
-It only changes how much queued data the local kernel can hold before dropping.
+Receive buffers exist below Node.
+You can query or request sizes with getRecvBufferSize() and setRecvBufferSize(), subject to OS limits.
+Chapter 9.6 covers buffer tuning.
+The local rule is enough for now - a larger receive buffer can absorb a burst, but it cannot make UDP reliable.
+It only changes how much the local kernel can queue before dropping.

 socket.send(Buffer)